-Due to the linguistic, cultural, and geographic barriers in under-resourced communities, outreach in autism services has been limited in the past.
-In these communities, caregivers are forced to rely on instinct instead of evidence based practices, creating systematic problems like ostracism, seclusion, shame and at times, abuse.
-Without proper treatment, children with autism are not able to reach their full potential and parents and instructors are left without hope.
+Due to the linguistic, cultural, and geographic barriers in under-resourced communities, outreach in autism services have been limited in the past.
+In these communities, caregivers are forced to rely on potentially dangerous approaches instead of evidence-based practices, creating systematic problems like ostracism, seclusion, shame and at times, abuse.
+Without proper intervention, children with autism are not able to reach their full potential and parents and instructors are left without hope.

-Through training of local individuals in evidence based instruction, our program for teacher training will enable parents, teachers, and caregivers to see positive behavioral, functional, and academic gains instilling hope and building momentum towards larger community and systematic gains.
-By working in a sustainable way, we ensure that the local individuals are able to maintain and build upon the training provided so that individuals with autism are able to meet their full potential.
+Our program uses evidence-based instruction through training of local individuals.
+This enables parents, teachers and caregivers to see positive behavioral, functional and academic strides that instill hope and build momentum towards larger community and systematic gains.
+By working in a sustainable environment, we ensure that the local individuals are able to maintain and build upon the training provided so that individuals with autism are able to utilize their full potential.

 We ensure that the training provided is accessible and culturally appropriate by collaborating with the larger communities and encouraging further dissemination.
 We build a systematic and growing movement towards full inclusion and acceptance by training in advocacy and awareness for individuals with autism.
 When we do this, it abolishes the unsafe approaches and reduces ostracism, abuse, and seclusion of individuals with autism.